MisterHuh/beersAndCheers/README.md

 # Cheers & Beers

-Cheers & Beers is a full stack shopping cart app, that allows users to browse local craft beers, add them to cart, and place an order.
+Cheers & Beers is a full stack shopping cart app
+ * that allows users to browse local craft beers, add them to cart, and place an order.

 Please note that this is for demonstration purposes only.